 This study sought to extend the concept of coaching efficacy by exploring all four factors identified in Bandura’s model of self-efficacy as potential sources of coaching efficacy: enactive mastery experience, verbal persuasion, vicarious experience, and physiological and affective state.
 A total of 224 high school and college coaches completed an online survey.
 The present study accounted for over twice the variance predicted in past studies on sources of coaching efficacy.
 The most potent source of coaching efficacy was physiological and affective state, suggesting that coaches derive their efficacy beliefs based on the perception of autonomic arousal.

 Phillips, Alison C., "Bringing out the Best: Utilizing Bandura’s Model of Self-Efficacy to Expand Current Concepts of Coaching Efficacy" (2010).
-Honors Projects.
-Paper 21.
+Psychology Honors Projects.
+21.

 © Copyright is owned by author of this document